RADAR & Disabled Toilet Door Locks

 What is a RADAR lock?

-People with disabilities can register for RADAR keys so that they have them on them should they wish to use public bathrooms in the UK.
+People with disabilities can register for RADAR keys so they have them on hand should they wish to use public bathrooms in the UK.

-If your business has RADAR locks, you will need to have enough RADAR keys for site managers, cleaners and other staff so that they can access the facilities.
+If your business has RADAR locks, you will need enough RADAR keys for site managers, cleaners, and other staff so they can access the facilities.
 This is for cleaning purposes and to let any disabled users who don’t have a RADAR key handy inside.

 You can find more information about the RADAR lock scheme here.